-Year Ended December 31 2015 2014 2013 U.S. statutory rate applied to income before income taxes 35.0 % 35.0 % 35.0 % Rate of state income taxes, net of federal tax benefit (0.9) 0.7 2.7 Statutory rates other than U.S. statutory rate (6.9) (3.0) (3.0) Venezuela deconsolidation, balance sheet remeasurement and inflationary impacts 4.5 4.9 (0.8) Uncertain tax positions adjustment (a) 3.7 Routine tax incentives (b) (7.4) (3.6) (3.9) Net tax cost on foreign income (b) 5.1 3.6 1.6 Other - net (c) (1.8) 0.4 (0.2) Effective income tax rate 31.3 % 38.0 % 31.4 %
+Year Ended December 31

+2016 2015 2014

+U.S. statutory rate applied to income before income taxes 35.0 % 35.0 % 35.0 %

+Rate of state income taxes, net of federal tax benefit 1.8 (0.9) 0.7

+Statutory rates other than U.S. statutory rate (2.7) (6.9) (3.0)

+Venezuela deconsolidation, balance sheet remeasurement and inflationary impacts (0.1) 4.5 4.9

+Uncertain tax positions adjustment (a) 3.7

+Routine tax incentives (4.0) (7.4) (3.6)

+Net tax cost on foreign income 0.1 5.1 3.6

+Other - net (b) 0.5 (1.8) 0.4

+Effective income tax rate 30.6 % 31.3 % 38.0 %

-- (a) In the fourth quarter of 2015, we updated our assessment of uncertain tax positions for certain international operations and as a result we recorded an immaterial income tax charge of \$49 related to prior years. - b) In 2015, we aggregated certain items to provide additional information on impacts to our effective tax rate.
-Prior years have been recast to conform with the 2015 presentation. - (c) Other net is composed of numerous items, none of which is greater than 1.75 percent of income before income taxes.
+- (a) In 2015, we updated our assessment of uncertain tax positions for certain international operations and as a result we recorded an immaterial income tax charge of \$49 related to prior years. - (b) Other net is composed of numerous items, none of which is greater than 1.75 percent of income before income taxes.

-At December 31, 2015, U.S. income taxes and foreign withholding taxes have not been provided on \$8.8 billion of unremitted earnings of subsidiaries operating outside the U.S. These earnings, which are considered to be invested indefinitely, would become subject to income tax if they were remitted as dividends, were lent to one of our U.S. entities, or if we were to sell our stock in the subsidiaries.
+At December 31, 2016, U.S. income taxes and foreign withholding taxes have not been provided on \$8.9 billion of unremitted earnings of subsidiaries operating outside the U.S. These earnings, which are considered to be invested indefinitely, would become subject to income tax if they were remitted as dividends, were lent to one of our U.S. entities, or if we were to sell our stock in the subsidiaries.
 Determination of the amount of unrecognized deferred U.S. income tax liability on these unremitted earnings is not practicable because of the complexities associated with this hypothetical calculation.
 We do not expect restrictions or taxes on repatriation of cash held outside of the U.S. to have a material effect on our overall liquidity, financial condition or results of operations in the foreseeable future.